jimmcq/free-sky/README.md

 # Free Sky Weather App

-A modern weather application built with Next.js and React Native Web, providing accurate weather forecasts using Apple's WeatherKit API.
+A modern weather application built with Next.js and React, providing accurate weather forecasts using Apple's WeatherKit API.
 Free Sky serves as a replacement for the discontinued Dark Sky weather service.

 ## Features